c-nygren/turing_minkowski_classifier/README.md

   - Minkowski analysis
   - statistical analysis (for comparison with literature)

 ⚠️ **Note:** This codebase was built for academic use and demonstration.
-It has not been cleaned up for third-party use and requires adaptation.
+All results are presented neatly in the final presentation.
+The code has not been cleaned up for third-party use and requires adaptation.

 ## Acknowledgements
 This project was originally developed together with [@collaborator-username](https://github.com/SophiaaW).